Feanor306/google-analytics-sales-reports/README.md

 7. Once the report is generated, you can print it - example pdf report in the /info folder.

+### NOTES ###

-SPECIAL THANKS TO BLINDMAN67 for the timedqueue.js
+*SPECIAL THANKS TO BLINDMAN67 for the timedqueue.js
+*Metrics that show a monetary value like Revenue use the same currency as the Google Analytics account
+*Percentage metrics like BounceRate and Conversion rate miss the % after the value - it may be added in a future update

 ### FUTURE UPDATES PLANNED ###